Particular/docs.particular.net/samples/serviceinsight/messageviewer/sample.md

 2. Run ServiceInsight and connect to the noted ServiceControl connection URL from above.
 3. On the Messages window click on a message row.
 4. Click on the Body tab and note that there is a new viewer tab called "Decryption Viewer".
-5. Click on the Xml tab and notice how the message is in reverse (the demo 'encryption' function just reverses the body string).
+5. Click on the Xml tab and notice that the message body has been reversed (the demo "encryption" function just reverses the body string).
-6. Click on the new viewer tab and notice how the message is correctly displayed.
+6. Click on the new tab and notice that the message is dispalyed correctly.

 ## Code walk-through

 ### Plugin

-The plugin is a project using 'WindowsDesktop' SDK.
-The views are WPF usercontrols and it is based on the same MVVM pattern ServiceInsight is using.
+The plugin project uses "WindowsDesktop" SDK.
+The views are WPF usercontrols and are based on the MVVM pattern used by ServiceInsight.
 There is a naming convention at play when it comes to names of views and the respective view model classes.

-All the components require, including the views and view models are registered in the container by an Autofac module class.
+All the components, including the views and view models, need to be registered in the container by an Autofac module class.

 snippet: IoCModule